 Understanding the Task — Why Silicone Paint Demands a Specific Method

-Silicone masonry paint keeps rain out while still allowing moisture already inside the wall to escape, which is why it usually lasts longer than standard acrylic masonry paint on UK facades.
-Its silicone-resin binder forms a hydrophobic, vapour-permeable film — meaning rain beads off the surface, but the wall can still breathe instead of trapping damp behind the coating.
-In practical terms, that helps reduce blistering, peeling and moisture-related staining over time.
+Silicone masonry paint keeps rain out while still allowing moisture already inside the wall to escape, which is why it typically outlasts standard acrylic masonry paint on UK facades.
+Its silicone-resin binder forms a hydrophobic, vapour-permeable film — meaning rain beads off the surface, while the wall continues to breathe instead of trapping damp behind the coating.
+In practical terms, that reduces blistering, peeling, and moisture-related staining over time, and extends the interval before the next repaint.

 Getting the full benefit, however, depends on how the paint is applied rather than the paint itself.
 Silicone films are thinner than heavy-bodied masonry paints — typically 100–200 µm per coat — and rely on intimate contact with a clean, stable substrate to develop their rated adhesion.
 A rushed or poorly prepared job neutralises much of the performance advantage, so the step-by-step method below follows the manufacturer's recommended sequence for Atlas Salta Base White 10 L and Atlas Salta Base Grey 10 L, both of which share the same application protocol.

-• Rain stays out, damp escapes: The W3 water absorption rating (BS EN 1062-1:2004, current edition) means driven rain cannot penetrate the cured film.
-At the same time, the V2 vapour permeability rating ensures trapped moisture can safely migrate outward — preventing the blistering, flaking and trapped mould often caused by cheaper sealed coatings.
+- Rain stays out, damp escapes: the W3 water absorption rating (BS EN 1062-1) means driven rain cannot penetrate the cured film, while the V2 vapour permeability rating ensures trapped moisture migrates outward — preventing the blistering and trapped mould that affect cheaper sealed coatings.

-• Full coverage from fewer coats: Class 1 hiding power (EN 13300) means a single coat on a smooth, primed surface achieves complete opacity.
-This reduces total paint consumption, cuts down scaffold hire time and gets the job finished faster.
+- Full coverage from fewer coats: Class 1 hiding power (EN 13300) means a single coat on a smooth, primed surface achieves complete opacity, which cuts total paint consumption, reduces scaffold hire time, and finishes the job faster.

 Preparing the Surface — The Step That Decides the Result

-When the substrate is absorbent or shows variable porosity — common on older brick walls where patches of different mortar sit side by side — a deep-penetrating consolidating render primer evens out the suction so the paint dries at a uniform rate across the whole facade.
+When the substrate is absorbent or shows variable porosity — common on older brick walls where patches of different mortar sit side by side — a deep-penetrating consolidator from the Renders World exterior render primers range evens out the suction so the paint dries at a uniform rate across the whole facade.
 Skipping this step on porous walls almost always produces a patchy, blotchy finish that cannot be corrected without sanding back and recoating.
-If you are painting over freshly applied thin-coat mineral render cured for at least 5 days, you do not need a separate primer.
-The first diluted coat of Atlas Salta will penetrate the pore structure and prime the surface in one operation, saving you time and material costs.
+If you are painting over freshly applied thin-coat mineral render cured for at least 5 days, you do not need a separate primer — the first diluted coat of Atlas Salta penetrates the pore structure and primes the surface in one operation, saving you time, one product, and one drying stage.

-1. Dilute the first coat by up to 10 % with clean water so it penetrates the substrate and acts as a sealing prime.
-This step is especially important on freshly rendered walls where the first coat replaces a separate primer entirely — saving one product, one drying stage and one day from the programme.
+- Dilute the first coat by up to 10 % with clean water.
+The diluted mix penetrates the substrate and acts as a sealing prime, which is especially important on freshly rendered walls where the first coat replaces a separate primer entirely — saving one product, one drying stage, and one day from the programme.

-3. Allow approximately 6 hours between coats at 20 °C and 50 % relative humidity.
-The first coat dries to the touch in about 2 hours and becomes rain-resistant from that point, but the recoat window must be respected to avoid trapping solvent beneath the second film.
+- Allow approximately 6 hours between coats at 20 °C and 50 % relative humidity.
+The first coat dries to the touch in about 2 hours and becomes rain-resistant from that point, but the recoat window must be respected so the second film bonds properly to the first.

-4. Apply the second coat undiluted using the same roller technique.
+- Apply the second coat undiluted using the same roller technique.
 Two coats on a properly prepared surface deliver the full W3 water absorption and V2 vapour permeability ratings specified in the technical data.
-On smooth substrates, one litre covers approximately 7–8 m²; on heavily textured mineral plasters, expect around 4 m²/L.
+On smooth substrates, one litre covers approximately 7–8 m²; on heavily textured mineral plasters, expect around 4 m² per litre.

-Key Takeaway: A two-coat system of Atlas Salta silicone masonry paint can be completed in a single working day — apply the diluted first coat early morning, wait 6 hours, then roll on the second coat undiluted — minimising scaffold hire and reducing weather-risk exposure on UK projects.
+Key Takeaway: A two-coat system of Atlas Salta silicone masonry paint can be completed in a single working day — apply the diluted first coat early morning, wait 6 hours, then roll on the second coat undiluted.
+The compressed timeline minimises scaffold hire and reduces weather-risk exposure on UK projects where a clear two-coat window is harder to find than the buckets themselves.

 Cold-Weather Application and Difficult Conditions